Italy's League leader opens door to government deal with 5-Star

 “It won’t all be roses, but this legislature can turn a page for the country, with a good budget law, strong budget planning, and dialogue between the groups,” he said.

-Additional reporting by Alberto Sisto; Writing by Isla Binnie; Editing by Mark Heinrich
+Additional reporting by Alberto Sisto; Writing by Isla Binnie; Editing by Mark Heinrich and Andrew Heavens